 This function is used to stop the DMA DO operation.
 After executing this function, the 7200_DO_DMA_Start function is stopped.
-The function returns the number of the data which has been transferred, no matter if the digital output DMA data transfer is stopped by this function or by the DMA terminal count ISR.
+The function returns the number of the data which has been transferred, regardless if the digital output DMA data transfer is stopped by this function or by the DMA terminal count ISR.

-Visual C++ (Windows 95) int W_7200_DO_DMA_Stop (U32 count)
+int W_7200_DO_DMA_Stop (U32 count)